Available in PDF

 Andrey Rappoport was born in June 1963 in the town of Novaya Kakhovka in Kherson region, Ukraine.
 He graduated from Donetsk State University in 1989.
 From 1991 to 1996, Andrey Rappoport was Chairman of Alfa Bank.
 From 1997 to 1998, he was First Vice-president of United Company Yukos-Rosprom.
 From 1997 to 2008, Mr Rappoport was Deputy Chairman and on the Board of Directors of RAO Unified Energy Systems being responsible for the most conflictogenic regions - North Caucasus and Far East.
 From 2002 to 2009, he was CEO of the Federal Grid Company.
-From 2012 to 2013 Andrey Rappoport was First Deputy Chairman of the Executive Board at RUSNANO.
+From 2012 to 2013 he was senior advisor to Chief Executive Officer at RUSNANO.

 Head of the Working group on establishing the International financial center in Russia under the Presidential Council for Financial Market Development.